athomasq/athomasq.github.io/pages/founders.md

 <br/>

-### Money

 If you're a startup founder looking for angel investment, please [email me](mailto:athos1@gmail.com)!

 To set expectations:
-- I say no to the vast majority of startups I see.
 - I invest small amounts.
 - I'm flexible on industry, business model, and geography.
 - I'm not afraid of early companies, long horizons or deep tech.